 Winter Solstice is just around the corner.
 The weather has gotten chillier, the nights are long, and the winter fruits and vegetables are back in season.

-I find a salad bowl to be like an empty canvas, just awaiting my creative touch.
-Not only does a salad provide you the opportunity to get a lot of vegetables in at once, but the array of colors can be just as pleasing to the eye as the flavors are pleasing to the palate.
-I urge you to come out of your salad rut and experiment with some of these fresh ideas!
+When folks think of “healthy food” salads often come to mind.
+Not only does a salad provide you the opportunity to get a lot of vegetables in at once, but the array of colors can be just as pleasing to the eye as the flavors are pleasing to the taste buds.
+And no, salads don’t have to be boring or unsatisfying!
+Come out of your salad rut and experiment with some of these fresh, REAL FOOD ideas!

 I think that when it comes to nutrition, the topic of fat is still the most misunderstood.
 We have been taught that certain fats should be avoided all together due to health risks, others should be used but only in small amounts, oh and a whole other group of fats is so important everyone should be taking them.
 No wonder we are confused!